Keerthana-amin/Project_churn_prediction/README.md

 -Confusion matrix

 ## Outcome
-The results from random forest are very similar to that of the logistic regression SVM showed the highest Accuracy compared to all the model
+The results from random forest are very similar to that of the logistic regression.
+SVM showed the highest Accuracy compared to all the model.

 ## Author
 Keerthana